backupparachute/securetransmit-website/_posts/2025-02-12-what-are-webhooks.md

 description: "Webhooks change the game by acting like a real-time delivery system, instantly notifying applications the moment something happens."
 ---

 Imagine you're waiting for an important package but have to check your doorstep every few minutes to see if it has arrived.
-That's how traditional APIs work—constantly polling for updates, even when there's nothing new.
+That's how traditional APIs work, constantly polling for updates, even when there's nothing new.
 Webhooks change the game by acting like a real-time delivery system, instantly notifying applications the moment something happens.

 From e-commerce platforms updating inventory after a sale to Slack sending alerts for new GitHub commits, webhooks power the automation that keeps modern systems running smoothly.
 They eliminate unnecessary requests, improve efficiency, and ensure data flows exactly when and where it's needed.